chronicweirdo/blog/2020/1_gesture_navigation_in_comic_books.md

 ## Conclusions

+An important part of the design and implementation process was the testing.
+I've tried different approaches
 - tested on multiple devices
 - original design had right-click for showing menu but did not work on ipad browsers